GarrettForsyth/sketchpage/README.md

 Supported in the Google Chrome browser, however there are possible problems in other browsers.

-A HTML/CSS/Javascript webpage that allows the user to create a grid of and then colour each box using a colour picker to create coloured sketches.
+A HTML/CSS/Javascript webpage that allows the user to create a grid and then colour each box using a colour picker to create coloured sketches.